Icesito68/Port-Windows-11-Poco-X3-pro/guide/English/dualboot-en.md

 #### Application Setup

 - Install the APK provided
-- Create a folder named "vayu-uefi-2.1.0-release" on your internal storage
+- Create a folder named "UEFI" on your internal storage
-- Copy all uefi images into that folder
+- Copy all uefi images into that folder with the naming scheme vayu-(panel)-(version).img
 - Open the app and allow any root access it wants

 ### PC part